StackVista/stackstate-docs/use/stackstate-ui/analytics.md

 ## Overview

-The analytics environment can be used to directly query the [4T data model](../concepts/4t_data_model.md).
+In the analytics environment, you can directly query the [4T data model](../concepts/4t_data_model.md).
 The analytics environment uses the StackState Scripting Language \(STSL\) as the basis for querying StackState, so you can build and test your StackState scripts here.

-Queries created in the analytics environment can be used to investigate issues, automate processes and build reports.
+You can use the queries created in the analytics environment to investigate issues, automate processes and build reports.
 Here are some examples of queries that you could execute:

 * Get the names of all pods running in a namespace.
 * Determine the maximum latency of a service since yesterday.